node-fetch/node-fetch/README.md

 ##### Custom Agent

-The `agent` option allows you to specify networking related options that's out of the scope of Fetch.
-Including and not limit to:
+The `agent` option allows you to specify networking related options which are out of the scope of Fetch, including and not limited to the following:

 - Support self-signed certificate
 - Use only IPv4 or IPv6